ClumsyBear/ge_prediction/README.md

 ### 2. Identify cis-SNPs that associated with gene-expressions

 This is a variable selection problem.
 You may use any algorithm of your choice to identify potentially multiple association signals.
-In this case, you may choose not using the testing genotype data.
-But some measurement/quantification/justification of the type I errors of your identified signals is required.
+(In this case, the testing genotype data may not be useful to you.)
+Importantly, some measurement/quantification/justification of the type I errors of your identified signals is required.